kurdin/console-remote/README.md

 4) add in your code `console.re.log('my first remote log');`

-5) open remote logger in your favorite browser: `http://console.re/project-channel-name`
+5) open remote logger in separate browser: `http://console.re/project-channel-name`

 6) restart your app.js and you should see in logger `[log] my first remote log`